 If you’re like me, your photo folders are probably bursting with images taken with all types of different cameras.
 There are images that were taken on planned trips with a DSLR, images taken on casual outings with a point and shoot, and images taken off the cuff with smartphones or copied from friends’ Facebook and Instagram accounts.
 When it comes time to print to canvas, are all of these at a reasonable resolution to order?
 Actually, even the images from friends’ smartphones are probably fit to print to canvas.
 Here are a few tips to figuring out if the resolution of a photo is high enough and how much that photo can be enlarged.

 The texture of canvas makes it a natural for helping to cover up the graininess that can occur in low resolution images.
-When you print to canvas, the resolution of your file can be as low as 100 dpi and still look amazing.
+The canvas print resolution of your file can be as low as 100 dpI and still look amazing.
 Depending on the expected sharpness of the image’s subject, the lower resolution might not be noticeable to the naked eye.
 For example, the eye expects something like a building to appear much sharper around its edges than a flower.
 The finished look also depends on how far away the viewer is from the canvas and how large the canvas is, so let’s talk a little about enlargements with low resolution.

 To take an example, an image saved to Instagram using the iPhone 4 has pixel dimensions of 1936x1936.
 Printed on a 10"x10" square canvas with a color border wrap, the dpi would be 193: 1936 / 10.
 If you wanted to do a gallery wrap, simply add the depth of the edge into the calculation.
 A 1.5" edge would make the effective canvas area 11.5"x11.5", so the dpi would become 168 more than enough to be printed on canvas with exceptional clarity.